 The Geography Program aims to equip graduates to investigate the spatial structure of cities, villages, and the complexes that they form, based on evidence from the viewpoints of social, cultural, economic, political, urban & rural and physical geography, while emphasizing a global spatial perspective.
-To that end, we provide systematic guidance to ensure that students gain in-depth specialized knowledge, together with continuing education in the field and research guidance based on fieldwork.
+To that end, we provide systematic guidance to ensure that students gain in-depth specialized knowledge, together with continuing education in the field and research guidance based on fieldwork support to particular communities and individuals, practitioners who will make contributions in the public sector, and researchers who will investigate the mechanisms of the crises we face.